 - The main characters of Big Bad Beetleborgs are all kids who thanks to a Phantasm called Flabber become their favorite heroes.
 (Note the only the Dairanger example has to get around adult-sized heroes sounding like kids.
 Even people who know the kids and meet the heroes don't ever say a word about the voice thing.

-- The titular character of Merlin uses an aging spell now rather regularly to turn into an 80yr old version of himself, known as "Dragoon" most of the time, though Morgana may know him as Emrys due to her vision.
+- The titular character of Merlin uses an aging spell rather regularly to turn into an 80-year-old version of himself, known as "Dragoon" most of the time, though Morgana may know him as Emrys due to her vision.
+Also, when Dragoon's compromised, he has Dolma, a female older alter ego.

 - Will from Illusion of Gaia can transform into Freedan, an adult swordsman.
 They look nothing like each other, though.